 Common defenses to charges of violating NRS 484B.157 include:

-- The child was at least 6 years old or weighed more than 60 pounds,
+- The child was at least 6 years old or was at least 57 inches in height,

 - The child was medically exempt from child seat requirements, or

 Whenever a person gets a traffic citation, he/she is advised to handle it right away either by hiring an attorney to fight it or by paying the fine.
 If the defendant does nothing, then it is only a matter of time before a judge issues a bench warrant for his/her arrest.